aws-observability/aws-otel-test-framework/cdk_framework/EKS/README.md

 ## Testing

+There are two different tests that are implemented:
+1. Fine-Grained Assertion Tests
+    * These tests are used to test the template of the the cloudformation stacks that are being created.
+2. Unit Tests
+    * These tests are created to ensure proper configuraiton validation.

-In order to run tests, use command `tsc && npm test`.
+In order to run these tests, use command `npm test`.

 ## Useful commands